 3. You’ve become a frequent traveller in the same destination

 Becoming a frequent traveller not only entails opportunities to make more travel memories and collecting souvenirs from different places.
 It also means that you’re more likely to return to the place where your sentimental souvenirs come from.
 Why?
 Because by this time, you’ve grown used to the ins and outs of budget travelling, grabbing airfare promos, and trip planning.

 So if this is the case, tangible souvenirs lose their novelty.
 It would have been enough, a twofold privilege even, to return to the same place for the nth time.
 Travellers who have experienced this know this train of thought for sure: “I don’t need this souvenir anymore.
 My time spent in that place is enough.”

 4. You know someone who will be happier with the souvenir (compared to you)

 Speaking of frequenting a destination, if you know you’re bound to return to the same place in the future, why not give away previous souvenirs?

-My similar and first experience of this goes way back in high school.
+My first experience of this goes way back in high school.
 We were having our annual kris kringle for Christmas.
 I drew out a classmate who wanted anything related to theatre and I knew for a fact that she enjoyed musicals.

 At that time, I had already watched Broadway musicals in New York from my summer vacations with family, and I had watched my classmate’s favourite musical twice.
 But I had only one souvenir to remember that experience by — my playbill.
-It didn’t help that it was also of my favourite musical.
+It didn’t help that it was also from my favourite musical.
 But my gut told me that someday, I would watch the same musical again and return to New York too.
 I had no way of ensuring it except for the existence of my US Visa.
 I was a student and couldn’t fund my own trips.
 But I took a gamble — it was worth it.